pierrenodet/aruku/modules/docs/overview.md

 title: Overview
 ---

-## What's aruku ?
+## What's aruku?

 aruku is a random walk engine for Apache Spark.
-It's helps you program and model you random walk easily and let's a distributed, fault tolerant and optimized engine take care of running it.
+It helps you program and model your random walk easily and lets a distributed, fault-tolerant, and optimized engine take care of running it.

-## How do I use it ?
+## How do I use it?

 To run node2vec on a graph from Apache Spark Graphx :